 Most of the time, requirements are more stringent due to the lack of collateral.
 Why?
 The lender needs to make sure you won’t default on the loan.

 At Camino Financial, we have minimal requirements.

-Since the loan is unsecured, you usually pay off the debt more quickly.
+Since it’s an unsecured loan, you usually pay off the debt more quickly.

-One of the biggest risks of taking out an unsecured loan is that you could end up owing a lot of money to the lender, and your credit score will take a hit.
+One of the biggest risks of taking out an unsecured loan is that you could owe a lot of money to the lender, and your credit score will take a hit.